Eaglewing89/financial-news-rag/docs/eodhd_api.md

     - Given the low daily limit on the free plan, space out your 4 news requests.
 For example, one request every 15 seconds within a minute, once per day.
     - Monitor API call usage if you upgrade to a paid plan.
     - Cache results where appropriate to avoid redundant calls, although freshness is key for our RAG.
-    - The `limit` parameter can request up to 1000 articles, but be mindful of processing time and API call costs if fetching large numbers of articles per request on a paid plan.
+    - The `limit` parameter can request up to 1000 articles, but be mindful of processing time.

 ---